desmap/ale-sensible/README.md

 - **Kicks in when it's the right:** in Normal Mode always and in Insert Mode only after leaving Insert Mode
 - **No intentionally delayed linting**, responsive linting always after 0ms (ALE sets an extra 200ms delay)
 - **No more broken colorthemes**, no dull grey gutter anymore, ALE SENSIBLE works with any colortheme (dark and light)
+- **Don't clutter your .vimrc/init.vim with ALE settings** you won't understand months later, keep your config clean
 - **No bloat in your .vimrc/init.vim**, no fiddling around, no trial and error, it's just one line
 - **No mess with other sign-column/gutter tools** which are more important (e.g. git tools, markers)
 - **One-step removal and adding back** of ALE SENSIBLE, ALE and their configuration, if `:ALEToggle` is not enough
-- **Don't clutter your .vimrc/init.vim with ALE settings** you won't get months later, keep your config clean
 - **Experience Vim/Neovim as what they are**, slick, minmalistic editors, not some jarring Frankenstein-IDEs
 - **Autocomplete included** since linter and autocomplete use the same sources, so why not offer both?
 - **Autocomplete turned on by default, why was it ever off ALE?**, no need for heavy extra plugins